 Joshua is certified with the Association of Certified Biblical Counselors and is the Founder/Executive Director of the Biblical Counseling Alliance.
-He is an associate pastor at Palmetto Baptist Church in Piedmont, South Carolina.
+He is pastor at Cape Bible Chapel in Cape Girardeau, Missouri.
 Josh and Michelle have five children.

 Academic Staff